5.0 went into production in autumn 2005. Get It Done covers all 5.0 releases.

 5.7 appeared as a development release in April 2013, and went into general release in late 2015.
 It offers improved security, logging and Triggers; it supports subqueries in Views, JSON columns and indexable derived columns in tables; and fixes many 5.5 and 5.6 bugs.

-8.0 has been released as a development release in autumn 2016.
-It improves InnoDB, and moves system tables and the global data dictionary to it; revises partitioning; adds binary strings to bit function scope; improves query parsing and index use; and adds component-based infrastructure, SQL roles, a utf8mbr collation.
-Common Table Expressions and persistent global variables are expected but not yet available in a usable build (they are implemented and usable in MariaDB version 10.2.2).
+8.0 appeared as development release 8.0.0 in September 2016.
+Now we have a second release candidate, version 8.0.4-rc.
+It expands regex (long overdue), improves InnoDB, and moves system tables and the global data dictionary to it; revises partitioning; adds persistent global variables; adds binary strings to bit function scope; improves query parsing and index use; and adds component-based infrastructure, SQL roles, a utf8mbr collation.
+Recursion-capable Common Table Expressions are implemented (they're already in MariaDB 10.2.2); Chapter 20 of Get It Done has examples.
+There is also support for OVER() and Windowing/Analytic functions.

 For some time, the MySQL development team had referred to the next major release after 5.7 as 5.8.
 The release of 8.0 confirms that there'll not be another MySQL 6.0, so we've updated the name of Get It Done to Get It Done With MySQL 5&Up.